 June 14, 2002

-— NASA Administrator Sean O'Keefe led a delegation of astronauts Friday in a special presentation of colors at the Rose Center at the American Museum of Natural History in New York.
+— NASA Administrator Sean O'Keefe led a delegation of astronauts in a special presentation of colors at the Rose Center for Earth and Space at the American Museum of Natural History in New York Friday (June 14).

-A U.S. flag recovered from the site of the World Trade Center in the days following the September 11 attacks returned home after traveling nearly five million miles in space onboard the shuttle Endeavour during STS-108 in December.
+An American flag recovered from the World Trade Center in the days after the Sept.
+11 attacks returned home after traveling nearly 5 million miles (8 million km) in space on the space shuttle Endeavour during the STS-108 mission in December.

-The flag, damaged but intact, was pulled from the debris by the New York City Police Department.
-To honor the victims, families and those who helped in the recovery efforts on and after September 11, NASA flew th Stars and Stripes as part of its Flags for Heroes and Families
+The flag, damaged but intact, was pulled from the debris by the New York City Police Department (NYPD).
+To honor the victims, families and those who helped in the recovery efforts on and after September 11, NASA flew the banner as part of its Flags for Heroes and Families campaign.

 "The tradition of carrying American flags into space dates back to the very beginning of this historic agency.
 From the surface of the Moon to the unchartered regions of our galaxy, NASA has flown the American flag as a patriotic symbol of truth, honor and justice.
 It is appropriate that we present this flag back to the city of New York on Flag Day," said O'Keefe.